Here are 13 creepy Pittsburgh Ghost Stories to scare you this season.

 6. Blue Mist Road, North Park

 The isolated stretch near North Park has been attracting attention for decades.
-The unlit, unpaved lane is full of rumors of satanic events.
-In the past, it was home to families with lots of troubles (a father who used a shotgun when trespassers entered the lane, another father who was so depressed he murdered his entire family).
-The Ku Klux Klan at one point was even rumored to hold meetings and conduct lynchings in the woods.
+The unlit, unpaved lane is full of rumors of rituals and events.
+In the past, it was home to a few rumored troubled families.
 Blue Mist Road got its name from a bluish mist that often covers the road.

 7. The Dixmont State Hospital, Kilbuck